floalex/buildingapplicationsMVC/musicstore/express-backbone-projectsetup.md

   - make sure the edit form method matched the backend method created previously
   - implement "back" button with href=# for history.back() to work

-# 7. Adding a Cart
+# 7. Adding a Cart: Clone the album model and pass that in Cart collection
 * Create a sample, static cart view
   - Create a header element with a #cart div in the Pug layout
   - Create styles for the cart.